fledge-iot/fledge/docs/91_version_history.rst

        - An issue with building the MQTT notification plugin on CentOS/RedHat platforms has been resolved.
 This plugin now builds correctly on those platforms.
        - The modbus plugin has been enhanced to support Modbus over IPv6, also request timeout has been added as a configuration option.
 There have been improvements to the error handling also.
        - The DNP3 south plugin incorrectly treated all data as strings, this meant it was not easy to process it the data with generic plugins.
 This has now been resolved and data is treated as floating point or integer values.
-       - The OMF north plugin perviously reported the incorrect version information.
+       - The OMF north plugin previously reported the incorrect version information.
 This has now been resolved.
+       - A memory issue with the python 35 filter integration has been resolved.
+       - Packaging conflicts between plugins that used the same additional libraries have been resolved allow both plugins to be install on the same machine.
+This issue impacted the plugins that used MQTT as a transport layer.
+       - The OPC/UA north plugin did not correctly handle the types for integer data, this has now been resolved.
+       - The OPCUA south plugin did not allow subscriptions to integer node ids.
+This has now been added.
+       - A problem with reading multiple modbus input registers into a single value has been resolved in the ModbusC plugin.

 v1.8.2